openculinary/blog/content/posts/introduction-to-ingredient-parsing.md

 As a recipe search engine, [RecipeRadar](https://www.reciperadar.com) aims to collect and understand recipe content from around the web.

-We're able to crawl recipes from any website supported by the [recipe-scrapers](https://github.com/hhursev/recipe-scrapers) Python library, and the results of each crawl include -- among other details -- a list of the ingredients required and a list of the preparation directions.
+We're able to crawl recipes from any website supported by the [recipe-scrapers](https://github.com/hhursev/recipe-scrapers) Python library, and the results of each crawl include -- among other details -- a list of the recipe's ingredients and a list of the preparation steps.
 Both of these lists are represented as lines of text, as written by the original recipe author.

 For each ingredient there are two key pieces of information we'd like to gather: the _name_ of each ingredient and the associated _quantity_ of it that is required.
 Given these, we can offer search-by-ingredient functionality -- "show me recipes containing tomatoes" -- and also build shopping lists that indicate what quantity of ingredients are required for a set of planned meals.